Attending a PMP Exam Preparation Class

 PMP Exam Guidance

-To earn your Project Management Professional (PMP)® credential, you need to meet the experience and education requirements, and pass the PMP® examination, a 200-question, multiple-choice test.
+To earn your Project Management Professional (PMP)® credential, you need to meet the experience and education requirements, and pass the PMP exam, a 200-question, multiple-choice test.

-Regardless of how advanced your project management experience or education might be, you should still prepare vigorously for the exam.
+Regardless of how advanced your project management experience or education might be, you should still prepare vigorously for the PMP Exam.
+Successful PMP candidates typically use multiple study aids, including courses, self-study and study groups, so make sure you leave yourself plenty of preparation time before you take the PMP Exam!

 Learn more about PMP Exam Prep Tips here at www.pmi.org